Executive Order 8802

-Executive Order 8802 was signed by President Franklin D. Roosevelt on June 25, 1941, to prohibit ethnic or racial discrimination in the nation's defense industry.
+Executive Order 8802 was an executive order signed by President Franklin D. Roosevelt on June 25, 1941.
+It prohibited ethnic or racial discrimination in the nation's defense industry, including in companies, unions, and federal agencies.
 It also set up the Fair Employment Practice Committee.
-It was the first federal action, though not a law, to promote equal opportunity and prohibit employment discrimination in the United States.
-Many citizens of Italian or German ethnicity were affected by World War II and this was impeding the war effort and lowering morale.
-This ethnic factor was a major motivation for Roosevelt.
-The President's statement that accompanied the Order cited the war effort, saying that "the democratic way of life within the nation can be defended successfully only with the help and support of all groups," and cited reports of discrimination:
+Executive Order 8802 was the first federal action, though not a law, to promote equal opportunity and prohibit employment discrimination in the United States.
+It represented the first executive civil rights directive since Reconstruction.

+The President's statement that accompanied the order cited the war effort, saying that "the democratic way of life within the nation can be defended successfully only with the help and support of all groups," and cited reports of discrimination:
-The executive order had also been demanded by civil rights activists A. Philip Randolph, Walter White, and others involved in the March on Washington Movement who had planned a march on Washington, D.C. on July 1, 1941 to protest racial discrimination in industry and the military.
-With the march date approaching, President Roosevelt enlisted New Dealer Aubrey Williams and labor expert Anna M. Rosenberg to work with Randolph and White to create an Executive Order that would satisfy both sides.
-A series of meetings in New York and Washington with Williams, Rosenberg, New York Mayor Fiorello La Guardia, Randolph and White resulted in the draft order.
-The March on Washington was suspended after Executive Order 8802 was issued on June 25, 1941.

-The order required federal agencies and departments involved with defense production to ensure that vocational and training programs were administered without discrimination as to "race, creed, color, or national origin."
-All defense contracts were to include provisions that barred private contractors from discrimination as well.